dguglielmi-git/snappycloud-backend/README.md

 \
 SECRET_SNAPPY=G73rRnBODY5T9QMAX80hVvwN16HtKEIb

-*** Notes: you can use any key gen generator you like.
+*** Notes: you can use any key generator you like.
 Some examples are the following:
 * [KeyGen.io](https://keygen.io/)
 * [RandomKeyGen](https://randomkeygen.com/)